10-Year-Old Jazz Singer Doing It Her Way

 The life of this 10-year-old singer is a busy one between leading her school’s musical theater production of Frozen as Elsa, auditioning for singing and acting roles in NYC, practicing her songwriting, dreaming about performing with Billie Eilish someday, and of course, doing homework.
 With her drive and supportive parents, don’t be surprised when Lola’s name is in lights much sooner than later after following her friend Frank’s advice and doing it her way.

-In addition to Brightside Tavern, you can catch Lola performing on January 1st at Headroom Bar & Social with Mary Aiken.
 For bookings or future performance announcements, you can follow and contact her directly on Instagram at @iamlolacastellano.